Excited-State Phase Diagram of a Ferromagnetic Quantum Gas

-In our experiments, we explore excited-state phases and ESQPTs employing an atomic spinor Bose-Einstein condensate (sBEC).
-Our ferromagnetic rubidium $F = 1$ sBEC presents three distinct ground-state phases.
-The transitions between them may be driven by the variation of the quadratic Zeeman energy $q$, which acts as the control parameter~\cite{Kawaguchi2012, Stamper-Kurn2013}.
-Recent experiments, performed with a sodium sBEC~\cite{Tian2020}, have revealed a modification of the spin dynamics closely associated to an ESQPT, but were limited to changing $q$ of the highest-energy level.
+Coherent spin dynamics has been studied in different ultracold-gases scenarios, including experiments on external~\cite{Albiez2005} and internal~\cite{Zibold2010} Josephson oscillations, where distinct dynamical regimes were observed depending on the state initialization.
+Coherent spin dynamics has been also experimentally studied in an atomic spinor Bose-Einstein condensate (sBEC)~\cite{Chang2005}, where also different dynamical regimes are expected as a function of the initial conditions~\cite{Zhang2005, Kawaguchi2012}.
+Interestingly, these different dynamical regimes could be linked with the idea of excited-state phases~\cite{Feldmann2021}.
+However, as for other physical systems, also for ultracold gases the experimental mapping of the corresponding excited-state phase diagram has not been achieved so far.

-In this article, we map out the excited-state phase diagram of our ferromagnetic sBEC.
-In contrast to ground-state transitions~\cite{Hoang2016,Zou2018}, or the equivalent transition in the highest-energy state~\cite{Tian2020}, general ESQPTs can be crossed not only by varying $q$, but also as a function of the excitation energy, which acts as a second control parameter.
-This is achieved in our experiments by creating coherent-state spin superpositions with an energy that can be adjusted by both the population of the spin states and their relative phase.
-In this way, we are able to reach any point of the excited-state phase diagram.
-Furthermore, for each point, we measure an interferometric order parameter, which is a variant of that theoretically proposed in Ref.~\cite{Feldmann2021}, but is robust with respect to magnetic field noise.
-With the help of this order parameter, we characterize the complete excited-state phase diagram as a function of the two control parameters, identifying three distinct excited-state quantum phases.
+In this Letter, we experimentally map out the excited-state phase diagram of a ferromagnetic $F=1$ sBEC.
+In this system, ground-state phase transitions may be driven by the variation of the quadratic Zeeman energy $q$, which acts as the control parameter~\cite{Kawaguchi2012, Stamper-Kurn2013, Hoang2016,Zou2018}.
+Recent experiments, performed with a sodium sBEC~\cite{Tian2020}, have revealed a modification of the spin dynamics closely associated with an ESQPT, but were limited to changing $q$ of the highest-energy level.
+In contrast to ground-state (or highest-state) transitions, general ESQPTs can be crossed not only by varying $q$, but also as a function of the excitation energy, which serves as a second control parameter.
+This is achieved in our experiments by creating coherent-state spin superpositions with an energy that can be carefully adjusted by both the population of the spin states and their relative phase.
+We characterize each point of the diagram by means of an interferometric order parameter inspired by Ref.~\cite{Feldmann2021}, but robust with respect to magnetic field noise.
+With the help of this order parameter, we obtain the complete excited-state phase diagram as a function of the two control parameters, clearly identifying the three distinct excited-state quantum phases.